Managing Monorepos at Scale: Lessons from Meta, AWS, and a 15-Repo Migration

 • Import paths: Missed some imports during migration.

-Total time: ~24 hours over a weekend.
-Could have been faster if I’d planned better.
-Could have preserved git history if I’d been more careful.
+Fixed each, re-deployed, verified.
+Total time: roughly 24 hours over a weekend.
+Could have been faster with better planning.
+Could have preserved git history if I’d been more careful — I skipped it for speed.

-We tracked metrics for 3 months before and 3 months after the migration:
+We tracked metrics for 3 months before and 3 months after:

 MetricPolyrepo (15 repos)MonorepoChange